rdeavila/rdeavila/README.md

 These are some of my personal projects

+* [tekstobot](https://tekstobot.rda.run): an open-source whatsapp bot that transcribes voice messages to text using local AI, fully self-hosted, private, and blazing fast with gpu acceleration.
 * [komparo](https://komparo.rda.run): fast and standalone CLI tool written in Go to compare PostgreSQL database schemas.
 * [ns116](https://ns116.rda.run): free your team from the aws console and take absolute control of your dns with security, speed, and transparency
 * [strata](https://strata.rda.run): unifies the minecraft ecosystem, bringing PaperMC stability and Geyser connectivity